Skip to content

 What's the difference between an interactive panel and a smart TV?

-An interactive classroom panel has hardened anti-glare touch, multi-point stylus, 50,000-hour rating and an OPS-PC slot — none of which a consumer smart TV provides.
-A hardened anti-glare touchscreen rated for 50,000 hours, multi-point stylus support, an embedded annotation engine and OPS PC slot.
-A consumer smart TV has none of those.
+An interactive classroom panel has hardened anti-glare touch, multi-point stylus, an embedded annotation engine, a 50,000-hour rating and an OPS-PC slot — none of which a consumer smart TV provides.
 The lifecycle cost of using consumer TVs in classrooms is substantially higher.

 What does NEP-2020 actually require in a smart classroom?